Sunday, October 08, 2017

 A Second Chance for the Fringed Gentian (Gentianopsis crinita)

-There were none surviving in our area when we started learning to be forest preserve stewards in 1977.
-Early botanists Higley and Raddin considered fringed gentian (Gentianopsis crinita) to be "frequent or common, locally" in 1891.
-Herman Pepoon documented populations in the north suburbs in his 1927 flora, but he called it “doomed by its beauty,” noting that it was “rapidly vanishing before the onslaughts of the commercial flower gatherer.
+There were none in our area when we started learning to be forest preserve stewards in 1977.
+Why?
+Back in 1891, early Chicago region botanists Higley and Raddin considered fringed gentian (Gentianopsis crinita) to be "frequent or common, locally."
+Herman Pepoon documented populations in the north suburbs in 1927, but he called it “doomed by its beauty,” noting that it was “rapidly vanishing before the onslaughts of the commercial flower gatherer.
 Not one today where there were hundreds when the above was first written.”

 In 1979, we gratefully harvested six gentian seed capsules from Markham Prairie with the approval of Dr. Robert F. Betz, its steward and our mentor.
 Actually, we asked Dr. Betz to “borrow” that seed.